id4ac/id4ac.github.io/index.md

 # Pre-workshop Plans
-We are expecting the main target participants of the proposed workshop include researchers, designers, practitioners and children that are currently working on or are interested in the study involving the Large Language Model(LLM), Large Visual Model(LVM), Internet-of-Things(IoT), and/or Smart Sensors for personalized training design for autistic children in an interactive approach.
+We are expecting the main target participants of the proposed workshop include researchers, designers, practitioners and children who are currently working on or are interested in the study involving the Large Language Model(LLM), Large Visual Model(LVM), Internet-of-Things(IoT), and/or Smart Sensors for personalized training design for autistic children in an interactive approach.
 The various channels will be used to attract the potential participants, including the mailing lists (e.g. CHI-kids mailing list), social media (e.g. Tweet, Facebook, YouTube), university websites and conferences (e.g. DIS, CHI).

 # Workshop Structure